Human Society & its Environment

 - Legal Studies excursion - Maitland Gaol, Law Courts, Police and Justice Museum

 - Business Studies excursion - IMAX and Sydney Aquarium

 - Year 11 Geography Overnight fieldwork at Gibberagong Environmental Education Centre (Ku-ring-gai Chase National Park

-- Year 12 Geography visit to Sydney - CIrcular Quay, Bangaroo and Jackson's Landing to study Urban places.
-Year 12 will also undertake fieldwork in the local area at Porters Creek to support learning of the Ecosystems at Risk topic.
+- Year 12 Geography visit to Sydney - CIrcular Quay, Barangaroo and Jackson's Landing to study Urban places.
+Year 12 will also undertake fieldwork in the local area at Porters Creek to support learning of the Ecosystems at Risk.

-All year 10 students are required by the Board of Studies to participate in some fieldwork.
-This year we are organising the fieldwork with Rumbalara Environmental Education Centre to be at lakes Beach.
-ALL students should attend to meet the Board of Studies course requirements.
-If students do not attend they will need to ensure they meet the outcomes of the fieldwork in their own time.
+All students are required by NESA to participate in some fieldwork (either real or virtual).
+This year we are organising the fieldwork with Rumbalara Environmental Education Centre to be at Lakes Beach.
+ALL students are encouraged to attend to meet the course requirements.

 Will be issued in different subjects at different times to meet course outcomes and support student learning.
 Students are encouraged to complete work to the best of their ability to support their learning opportunities.